 But you see, those are all also choices that you have made.
 I don’t mean to sound harsh, but: If you want something in your marriage–excitement, a great relationship, that feeling of being utterly and completely in love–you have to make it happen.

 Movies make it seem as if a great relationship is supposed to be effortless.
 It just HAPPENS.
-And so when it doesn’t happen for you, you think, what’s wrong with me?
+And so when it doesn’t happen for you, you think, the problem must just be with my marriage or with this guy I married.

 But that’s not true.
 I think this graphic sums it up well:

-So if you want a good marriage, you have to work at it!
+So if you want a good marriage, work at it!
 If you don’t, of course marriage will be boring–and sex will be boring, too.

 Now, in each of those cases you made what was the easier decision to make.
 It’s easier to just let life happen.
 But if you want a great marriage–and it sounds like you really do, you’re just stuck–you need to go out there and MAKE it happen!
 So let’s look at just a few things.